kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 </Project>
 ```

-To prove that it is still working here is the entire `.nuspec` file after adding Source Link
+To prove that it is still working, here is the entire `.nuspec` file after adding Source Link

 ```xml
 <?xml version="1.0" encoding="utf-8"?>